> Folk Music > Songs > Blow the Wind Southerly

 A traditional Tyneside air originating from Northern England which we first discovered in a book by William Cole.
 We wrote the music to it and gave it a new second verse.

-Lewis Barfoot sang Blow the Wind Southerly on an October 2024 download single.
+Lewis Barfoot sang Blow the Wind Southerly on an October 2024 download single, taken from her forthcoming EP The Old Bog Road.
 She noted:

 Blow The Wind Southerly is a traditional folk song from Wearside in Sunderland, North East England.
 It speaks of a woman looking out to see, longing for the wind to blow her lover back home.
 The chorus was first published in the Bishoprick Garland in 1834.
 And in 1882 an arrangement by Bruce and Stokoe was published in the Northumbrian Minstrelsy.